1. Scope

 2a.
 Tickets involving the use of AR glasses for Parsifal performances

 2a.2.
 The use of xR technologies in the Parsifal performances is of an experimental nature.
 For each performance of the opera production “Parsifal”, 330 seats are available that are equipped with AR glasses.
 For technical reasons, tickets for these seats can only be ordered in the price categories marked with the suffix “-AR” in the price list.
-This applies to the seats in the 1st row in the box, gallery and balcony as well as to seats in the last rows of the orchestra stalls.
+This applies to the seats in the 1st row of the box, gallery and balcony as well as to seats in the last rows of the orchestra stalls.

 2a.3.
 The ticket price shown for the “-AR” categories in the price list includes the provision of the AR glasses and the associated technical support.